 This is by far the worst kind of arbitrage, the one that carries the most risk out of all types.
 TO make it work successfully you have to guess future spot exchange rates.

-This is the bread and butter arbitrage fo all bitcoin sellers.
-Some countries like the USA, have a tax on bitcoin transactions.
-Some countries don't, Like Germany or Denmark.
+This is the bread and butter arbitrage of all bitcoin sellers.
+Some countries, like the USA, have a tax on bitcoin transactions.
+Some countries don't, like Germany or Denmark.
 This means if you buy in the USA and sell abroad, you will add the amount of tax saved to your starting trade profit.

 This is a very complex strategy.
 IT is dense with mathematical formulas.
 You have to have great expertise with options trading to pull this one off.

 This type of arbitrage is also quite heavy on mathematics, perhaps even more complex than the Dividend type.
-It has some resemblance with pairs trading.
+There is some resemblance to pairs trading.
 But its complexity far exceeds that of pairs trading.
 You profit by buying long and short and the price movements between your buys.

 In most cases, this is done in foreign exchange trading.
 Usually, it happens with trading currencies.
-You buy for example dollars, convert to euros, followed by another conversion to British pounds, and selling back as US Dollars for a profit.
+For example, you buy dollars, convert them to euros, followed by another conversion to the British pound, and sell them back as US Dollars for a profit.